WallarooLabs/wally/README.md

 Wallaroo currently exists as a mono-repo.
 All the source that makes Wallaroo go is in this repo.
 Let's take a quick walk through what you'll find in each top-level directory:

-- atkin

-Source for runner application that powers our still prototype Python "Actor" API.

 - book

 Markdown source used to build [http://docs.wallaroolabs.com][documentation website]. [http://docs.wallaroolabs.com][documentation website] gets built from the latest commit to the `release` branch.
 There's also ["Wallaroo-Latest" documentation][unstable documentation website].
 "Wallaroo-Latest" is built from master so it will be as up to date as possible.
 Be aware many of the external links in our documentation point to the `release` branch.
 "Wallaroo-Latest" is intended only for the most adventurous amongst us.